Magical Power of Escherichia coli-1885

 Surface (K antigen):

-• O inagglutinability and inhibit phagocytosis.
+• O inagglutinability and inhibits phagocytosis.

 Fimbrial antigen: